aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/format-specific-operations/aspose-imaging-java-check-jpeg-quality/_index.md

 }
 ```

-## Implementation Guide

-### Feature Overview: Loading a JPEG Image and Checking Quality

-This section will walk you through loading a JPEG image using Aspose.Imaging for Java and checking if its quality setting is different from the default.
+## How to Check JPEG Quality with Aspose.Imaging for Java?

+Load the target JPEG, read its `JpegOptions` object, and output the quality value – all in three straightforward lines of code.
+This direct‑answer approach lets you embed a quality‑check step into any batch process without extra overhead, and you can immediately act on the result, such as logging low‑quality files, flagging them for re‑encoding, or storing the metric for reporting purposes.

-#### Step 1: Define Path to Document Directory
+### Step 1: Define the Path to Your Image Folder

-Start by specifying the path where your JPEG images are stored:
+Specify the directory that contains the JPEG files you want to inspect:

 ```java
 String dataDir = "YOUR_DOCUMENT_DIRECTORY" + "/jpeg/test.jpg";
 ```

-Ensure `YOUR_DOCUMENT_DIRECTORY` points to the correct folder containing your JPEG files.
+> **Pro tip:** Use an absolute path or a well‑configured relative path to avoid `FileNotFoundException` in containerised environments.

-#### Step 2: Load the Image and Check Quality
+### Step 2: Load the Image and Retrieve the Quality Setting

-Now, load the image using Aspose.Imaging’s functionalities:
+`Image` is Aspose.Imaging's core class representing any raster image. `JpegOptions` holds JPEG‑specific settings such as quality.

+The `Image.load` method parses the file header, and `getJpegOptions().getQuality()` returns the stored quality integer.

 ```java
 import com.aspose.imaging.Image;